mdancho84/mdancho84.github.io/_posts/2024-05-11-chattr-chatgpt-in-r.md

 layout: post
 title: "How to Get ChatGPT in R with chattr"
 date: 2024-05-11 18:00:00 -0500
 excerpt: "Hey guys, welcome back to my R-tips newsletter.
-In today's lesson, I'm sharing how to get ChatGPT in R with `chattr`.
+In today's lesson, I'm sharing how to get ChatGPT in R with chattr.
 Let's go!"
 author: Matt Dancho
 categories:
 - Code-Tools